evannetwork/public-concepts/Negotiated Credential Exchange/negotiated_credential_exchange.md

 ## Example

 In this short example, we imagine two parties, the fashion seller Francis and their supplier of textiles, Sam.
 Francis wants to order new shirts from Sam.
 Beforehand, Francis wants to receive a product sample, verify the quality and then order a batch of shirts.
 For the whole process, Francis wants to observe and track the status of their order.
-Therefore, the contexts in the excgabge resemble the steps necessary to complete the order tracing process.
+Therefore, the contexts in the exchange resemble the steps necessary to complete the order tracing process.
 !["Order Tracing"](./img/order_tracing_tutorial.svg "Order Tracing")

 ### Negotiation Phase